Europe & Britain | Destination Guides

 pilgrim sculpture on El Camino de Santiago

-When choosing a route, try to aim to walk at least 100km (or 200km if you’re travelling by bicycle), as this means you’ll receive the Compostela, a Latin certificate declaring the completion of your pilgrimage.
+When choosing a route, try to aim to walk at least 100km (or 200km if you’re traveling by bicycle).
+Doing so will earn you the Compostela, a Latin certificate declaring the completion of your pilgrimage.

 The Camino de Santiago routes